Xeph3r/LeagueFriendFinder/README.md

 lobby, and utilizes functions to manage all this.
 A function here also assigns portraits based on the recieved champion and class integers from the parse database servers.

 The rest of the files are not as important as these, and are available to view in the zip file.
+This app was created with the notion that simple things could accomplish difficult tasks, and as such i created the entire thing using simple functions and loops, utilizing the Parse Backend service to store and manage data.